 Keep candles and other fire hazards out of reach.
 A kitten can easily knock over a candle and cause a fire.

-12. Keep medications & cosmetics safely out of reach
+12. Keep medications and cosmetics safely out of reach

 Make Your Home Kitten-Friendly